-4.2.3.3 Valuation of DERs: System Benefits and Costs
+Valuation of DER: System Benefits and Costs

-The growth of DERs, where significant, will require additional valuation efforts in both planning and market design to capture the value of these new systems and services, as well as to avoid uneconomic or unintended issues.
+The growth of DER, where significant, will require additional valuation efforts in both planning and market design to capture the value of these new systems and services, as well as to avoid uneconomic or unintended issues.
 Valuation can be developed based on different cost perspectives, such as private costs that affect the ratepayers' cost of service or social costs that include the private cost of service and externalities.
-Valuation efforts need to be performed for system as a whole as well as for planning and compensation structures (e.g., rate design).
+Valuation efforts need to be performed for a system as a whole, as well as for planning and compensation structures (e.g., rate design).

-It is important to consider both the system cost and benefits when valuing DERs.
+It is important to consider both the system cost and benefits when valuing DER.
 Factors that influence DER value include constraint reduction, loss reduction, voltage control, investment deferral, environmental benefits, and reliability.
 These factors can vary significantly based on the size and location of the DER.
 Accurate valuations will depend on evaluations at a finer level or resolution than has been considered historically.